Christine McIntyre: The Three Stooges and Columbia Pictures

 In 1944, Columbia Pictures producer Hugh McCollum signed McIntyre to a decade-long contract.
 At Columbia, she appeared in many short subjects starring Shemp Howard, Harry Langdon, Andy Clyde, Joe Besser, Bert Wheeler, and Hugh Herbert.
 The Herbert comedy Wife Decoy is actually a showcase for McIntyre, who is the principal character.
 In this film, she appears as a brunette who dyes her hair blonde.
 From then on in her screen appearances, she remained a blonde.
 In all of her Columbia comedies she played charming heroines, scheming villains, and flighty socialites.

 Her debut appearance with the Three Stooges was in Idle Roomers, followed by a solo Shemp Howard short, Open Season for Saps.
-McIntyre's singing voice was featured prominently in 1945's Micro-Phonies, as she sang both "Voices of Spring" and "Lucia Sextet" and was also featured in 1947’s Out West.
+McIntyre's singing voice was featured prominently in 1945's Micro-Phonies, as she sang both "Voices of Spring" and "Lucia Sextet" and was also featured in 1947’s Out West (made after Shemp Howard replaced his ailing brother, Curly Howard, in the act) and its 1954 remake Pals and Gals.
 She again sang "Lucia Sextet" in 1948’s Squareheads of the Round Table and its 1954 remake, Knutzy Knights.

-Her performance as Miss Hopkins in Brideless Groom featured an acclaimed knockabout scene in which she repels suitor Shemp Howard - right through a door.
+Her performance as Miss Hopkins in Brideless Groom featured an acclaimed knockabout scene in which she repels suitor Shemp Howard—right through a door.
 Director Edward Bernds remembers:

 McCollum and Bernds recognized McIntyre's abilities and often tailored material especially for her, allowing her to improvise as she saw fit.

 McIntyre also won a feature-film contract with Monogram Pictures.
 After playing a newspaper publisher in News Hounds, a comedy with The Bowery Boys, she usually played opposite Monogram's cowboy stars in low-budget Westerns.

 McIntyre married radio personality John Donald Wilson in 1953.
 By this time, McCollum and Bernds had left Columbia, leaving Jules White in charge of short subjects.
 White favored strenuous, extremely physical humor, and forced the ladylike McIntyre to submit to low comedy; in a single film, her character was tackled, hit with messy projectiles, covered with cake batter, and knocked into a cross-eyed stupor.
 When her contract at Columbia expired in 1954, she was all too happy to retire from show business, eventually developing a career in real estate.
 Columbia continued to use old footage of McIntyre through 1957, which is why she received billing in films made after her retirement.

-Death

-Wilson's sudden death from a heart attack on January 26, 1984, at age 73 took its toll on McIntyre.
-She was already suffering from cancer at the time of his passing, and his death worsened her illness.
-McIntyre died in Van Nuys, California on July 8, 1984, at age 73, almost six months after her husband.
-The two are interred in the same plot at the Holy Cross Cemetery in Culver City, California.
-They had no children.